JazzMaster/LazGFX/README.md

 libUOS is on GitHub- look for it.
 WE WILL BE USING IT.
 I tried to include it.

+**You dont need SDL nor its sources if you dont plan on using it.**

 Unices:

 		libudev (USB device support)
 		mesa (OpenGL base)
 		libSOIL (DirectDrawSurface texture loading,etc)